lightoj-dev/problem-tutorials/1239/en.md

 # LOJ 1239 - Convex Fence

 In this problem, you will be given `T` testcases.
-The first line of each test case contains an integer two integers `n` and `d` where `n` denotes the number of points and d is the minimum distance told to maintain from each and every of these coordinating points.
-The next line consists of `2*k` integers where the even indexed integers denote the position of gray pieces whereas the odd indexed integers denote the white pieces on the board.Now Alice, the first player gets to move the grey pieces to the right and the second player, Bob gets to move the white pieces of the board to the left.Now in each move either player can move from 0 to abs(Bob's-Alice's-1) pieces.
-The next n lines denotes the coordinates of the points.Now, in the problems statement it was told to draw fence around the convex hull we build,such that each of the points maintain a minimum distance of d.
+The first line of each test case contains an integer two integers `n` and `d` where `n` denotes the number of points and d is the minimum distance told to maintain from each and every of these coordinating points.The next n lines denotes the coordinates of the points.Now, in the problems statement it was told to draw fence around the convex hull we build,such that each of the points maintain a minimum distance of d and output the perimeter of such a fence.

 ### Approach: